 - Poor accounting – an efficient accountant can help to prevent a cashflow crisis.
-FWD understand how to tackle every aspect of a businesses cash flew management.
+FWD understand how to tackle every aspect of a businesses cash flow management.

 In a recent survey:-

-- Small to medium sized businesses are the most prone to suffer from late payers (with 74 per cent stating that they accept late payment excuses).
+- Small to medium sized businesses are the most prone to suffer from late payers (with 74% stating that they accept late payment excuses).

-- 10 per cent of organisations avoid chasing debts in the first place as they are worried about losing future business or simply feel too uncomfortable about broaching the subject.
+- 10% of organisations avoid chasing debts in the first place as they are worried about losing future business or simply feel too uncomfortable about broaching the subject.

-- Micro businesses (businesses with one to nine employees) are the least likely to worry about debt recovery as 45 per cent claim they are always paid on time.
+- Micro businesses (businesses with one to nine employees) are the least likely to worry about debt recovery as 45% claim they are always paid on time.

-- 17 per cent of businesses would try to chase debts but avoid legal action as they believe it will be too expensive.
+- 17% of businesses would try to chase debts but avoid legal action as they believe it will be too expensive.